EntropyOrg/p5-Devel-IPerl/README.md

 Some systems may not have a package manager (e.g,.
 Windows) or you may want to avoid using the package manager.

-Make sure you have Perl, a C/C++ compiler, `curl` (or another HTTP downloading tool such as `wget` or `lwp-request` (use `cpanm LWP` to install this)), and `cpanm` on your system.
+Make sure you have Perl, a C/C++ compiler, `lwp-request` (or another HTTP downloading tool that outputs the contents of a HTTP request to STDOUT such as `wget -O -` or `curl`), and `cpanm` on your system.

 Then run this following command (read the [source first](https://raw.githubusercontent.com/zmughal/p5-Alt-Alien-ZMQ-Alien-ZMQ-latest/master/maint/install-zmq-libzmq.pl)!):

+    # use `cpanm LWP` to install `lwp-request`
-    curl https://raw.githubusercontent.com/zmughal/p5-Alt-Alien-ZMQ-Alien-ZMQ-latest/master/maint/install-zmq-libzmq.pl | perl - -- Alt::Alien::ZMQ::Alien::ZMQ::latest ZMQ::LibZMQ3 Net::Async::ZMQ
+    lwp-request https://raw.githubusercontent.com/zmughal/p5-Alt-Alien-ZMQ-Alien-ZMQ-latest/master/maint/install-zmq-libzmq.pl | perl - -- Alt::Alien::ZMQ::Alien::ZMQ::latest ZMQ::LibZMQ3 Net::Async::ZMQ

 What this does is install CPAN modules for